shaikhsirajudin/Notes/Latest/sassless.md

 # Explain what is Sass?
 How it can be used?
+Sass focuses on how to create awesome stylesheets, not what goes into them.tools like Compass that provide you with CSS best practices.
 Sass stands for Syntactically Awesome Stylesheets and was created by Hampton Catlin.
-It is an extension of CSS3, adding nested rules, mixins, variables, selector inheritance, etc.
+SCSS, or Sassy CSS, was introduced in Sass 3.0 and is a superset or extension of CSS3.
+SCSS files havea .scss file extension it adding nested rules, mixins, variables, selector inheritance, etc.
 Sass can be used in three ways
 •As a command line tool